General Quantum Bernoulli Factory: Framework Analysis and Experiments: Quantum advantage through the example coin

 \section{Quantum advantage through the example coin}

-The quantum advantage can be maximally illustrated in the example coin when $p=0.5$.
-The photonic logic can generate $|f(p)\rangle$ with success probability
+We use the function $f_c(p)=1-\frac{1}{1+(2p-1)^2}$ as the case to show the advantage of quantum processes.
+The quantum circuit to generate this state is shown in Fig.~\ref{Fig:fpCircuit}.

+Because of $f_c(0.5)=0$, this function is classical infeasible.
+At the point of $p=0.5$, the quantum advantage can be maximally illustrated.

+This circuit can also be realized based on the experimental set up shown in Fig.~\ref{Fig:ExperimentalProposal}(e) in the main text.
+Specifically, part $A$ and part $B$ are configured so that the sagnac loops act as a C-NOT gate, and part $C$ is consisted of a Hadmard gate and a following Pauli X gate using two waveplates fixed at $22.5^\circ$ and $45^\circ$ respectively.
+Then, the photonic logic can generate $|f(p)\rangle$ with success probability

 which reaches the minimum value 0.0625 at $p=0.5$.
-Thus averagely, it requires 16 $|\psi_p\rangle|\psi_p\rangle$ states to obtain one result coin.
-To identify the loss of transmission, we firstly prepare the state $|\psi_p\rangle|\psi_p\rangle$, and place no optical elements in the spatial modes, and accumulate the coincidence counts.
-Then we place the optical elements in, and accumulate the coincidence counts of the results state.
-By comparing the two results of coincidence counts, we found that around 2/5 photons would be lost during the transmission (mainly caused by the polarizers).
-Thus totally we need about 27 copies of $|\psi_p\rangle|\psi_p\rangle$ states, that is $\sim$54 quoins for one result coin with $p=0.5$.
+Thus averagely, it requires 16 $|\psi_p\rangle|\psi_p\rangle$ states (32 quoins) to obtain one result coin.
+However, the resource consumption increases owing to the loss and mode mismatch.
+To evaluate the loss of transmission, we firstly prepare the state $|\psi_p\rangle|\psi_p\rangle$, and place no optical elements in the sagnac loops, and then accumulate the coincidence counts, which represents the total number of state $|\psi_p\rangle|\psi_p\rangle$ recieved.
+Then we place the optical elements in, and accumulate the coincidence counts.
+By comparing the two results of coincidence counts, we found that around 2/5 photons would be lost during the transmission.
+Thus totally we need about 27 copies of $|\psi_p\rangle|\psi_p\rangle$ states, i.e. $\sim$54 quoins for one $f_c(p)$-coin with $p=0.5$.